cheminfo/eln-docs/docs/90_for_developers/contributing/developmentSetup.md

 # Making our development environment ready for contributions to cheminfo

-Most, if not all, contributors to the cheminfo ecoystem use the [VSCode editor](https://code.visualstudio.com/) with some plugins.
+Most, if not all, contributors to the cheminfo ecosystem use the [VSCode editor](https://code.visualstudio.com/) with some plugins.
 We also follow a few conventions with respect to commit messages and directory structure.
 We also discuss some points in the [starting guide GitHub](https://github.com/cheminfo/generator-cheminfo/blob/master/START.md).
 This post is thought as a guide for new contributors to the cheminfo projects.

 ## VSCode setup